Frequently Asked Questions

 What transcripts do I need to order?

-A lower-level transfer applicant with less than 60 credits must submit transcripts from each college or university they attended, their high school transcripts, SAT or ACT test scores, official examination results (AP, CLEP, etc.), and TOEFL or IELTS score, if applicable.
+Lower- and mid-level transfer applicants with less than 60 credits must submit transcripts from each college or university they attended, their high school transcripts, SAT or ACT test scores, official examination results (AP, CLEP, etc.), and TOEFL or IELTS score, if applicable.

-An upper-level transfer applicant with 60 or more credits must submit transcripts from each college or university they attended, official examination results (AP, CLEP, etc.), and TOEFL or IELTS score, if applicable.
+Upper-level transfer applicants with 60 or more credits must submit transcripts from each college or university they attended, official examination results (AP, CLEP, etc.), and TOEFL or IELTS score, if applicable.
 They would also need to order high school transcripts if they completed two years of the same foreign language in high school.

 Accreditation is a process of validation in which colleges, universities and other institutions of higher learning are evaluated.
 The standards for accreditation are set by a peer review board whose members include faculty from various accredited colleges and universities.

-In a more simplified way, an institution's accreditation will determine if credits from that institution will transfer and be accepted by other institutions.
-The University of South Florida is regionally accredited by the Southern Association of Colleges and Schools.
+In a more simplified way, an institution's accreditation is a reflection of the quality of that institution.
+The University of South Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Will my credits transfer?